MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 ## Don't protect PDF files by using the ISO standard for PDF encryption

 This configuration option is currently in preview and is subject to change.
-It also requires the preview version of the Azure Information Protection client.

 This configuration uses an [advanced client setting](#how-to-configure-advanced-client-configuration-settings-in-the-portal) that you must configure in the Azure portal.

-When the general availability (GA) version of the Azure Information Protection client protects a PDF file, the resulting file has a .ppdf file name extension.
-However, when the current preview version of the Azure Information Protection client protects a PDF file, the resulting file name extension remains as .pdf and adheres to the ISO standard for PDF encryption.
+When the current general availability (GA) version of the Azure Information Protection client protects a PDF file, the resulting file name extension remains as .pdf and adheres to the ISO standard for PDF encryption.
 For more information about this standard, see section **7.6 Encryption** from the [document that is derived from ISO 32000-1](https://www.adobe.com/content/dam/acom/en/devnet/pdf/pdfs/PDF32000_2008.pdf) and published by Adobe Systems Incorporated.

-If you need the current preview version of the client to revert to the GA behavior, use the following advanced setting by entering the following string:
+If you need the client to revert to the behavior in older versions of the client and protect PDF files by using a .ppdf file name extension, use the following advanced setting by entering the following string:

 - Key: **EnablePDFv2Protection**